Press

 Long Island City Courier on LIC-A's recent exhibition, 'L.I.Centric':

-"Norma Homburg curated the show which features local artists Orestes Gonzalez, Jonathan Lev, Manolo Salas, Tony Vaccaro and Jesse Winter.
+"Norma Homberg curated the show which features local artists Orestes Gonzalez, Jonathan Lev, Manolo Salas, Tony Vaccaro and Jesse Winter.
 Together, the group aims to highlight local figures in Long Island City through a series of vibrant, personalized portraits..."

 Read the full Long Island City Courier article below or read on Qns.com